Algebra tips to help you prepare for the ATI TEAS.

 If you are super cool with each of these equation types, awesome!
-If any of them having you scratching your head, please feel free to check out the online prep program.
+If any of them having you scratching your head, check out my online TEAS Prep Program.
 I’ll walk you through all of them, and you’ll have an opportunity to have your unique questions answered along the way, too.

-Also, the online prep program contains practice with ordering steps.
+Also, my online ATI TEAS prep program contains practice with ordering steps.
 This is another important concept for you ATI TEAS math review.
 In the course, you have an interactive lesson where you can answer fill-in-the-blanks questions so that you can order the steps to solve.

 Here are two practice TEAS math problems so that you can apply your ordering skills: